-Executive Officers and Directors
+Executive Officers

-Theis Terwey, PD, Dr. Med., will serve as our Chief Executive Officer.
-Dr. Terwey is one of our cofounders and was a Director from our founding in 2018 to 2020.
+Theis Terwey, PD, Dr. Med., has served as our Chief Executive Officer since May 2021.
+Dr. Terwey is one of our co-founders and was a Director from our founding in 2018 to 2020.
 Currently, Dr. Terwey also serves as a Senior Consultant for Forward Pharma A/S, a position he has held since 2015.
-Previously, Dr. Terwey was Partner at NB Capital ApS, a position he held from 2015 to 2020, served in a variety of roles at NB Capital Research GmbH, where he was Managing Director from 2012 to 2015, and Medical Advisor from 2009 to 2012.
+Previously, Dr. Terwey was Partner at NB Capital ApS, a position he held from 2015 to 2020, and he served in a variety of roles at NB Capital Research GmbH, where he was Managing Director from 2012 to 2015, and Medical Advisor from 2009 to 2012.
 Dr. Terwey holds a Dr. Med. from Charité - University Medicine Berlin, where he also is a private lecturer (Privatdozent), and completed his specialist degree for Internal Medicine.

-Magnus Halle, has served as our Managing Director, Ireland since November 2020, is one of our cofounders, and served as a consultant to us from our founding in October 2018 to November 2020.
-Mr. Halle is an Analyst at NB Capital ApS, a position he has held since August 2018.
-Additionally, since August 2019, he has served as the Money Laundering Reporting Officer at NB Capital ApS.
-Prior to that, from March 2016 to August 2018, he was the Personal Assistant to Florian Schönharting at NB Capital ApS.
+Magnus Halle, has served as our Managing Director, Ireland since November 2020, is one of our co-founders, and served as a consultant to us from our founding in 2018 to 2020.
+Previously, Mr. Halle served as Analyst at NB Capital ApS, a position he held from 2018 to 2021.
+Additionally, from 2019, he served as the Money Laundering Reporting Officer at NB Capital ApS.
+Prior to that, from 2016 to 2018, he was the Personal Assistant to Florian Schönharting at NB Capital ApS.
 Mr. Halle holds a BSc in economics and business administration from Copenhagen Business School.

-Julie Ryan, ACA, has served as our Finance Director since January 2021.
+Julie Ryan, ACA, has served as our Vice President, Finance (previously titled as Group Finance Director) since January 2021.
 Previously, Ms. Ryan has served in a number of senior finance roles including Ardagh Group plc, where she was Group Reporting Manager from 2018 to 2020, Sherry FitzGerald, where she was Commercial Business Partner in 2018, ICON plc, where she was Assistant Manager, Commercial/Finance Business Partnering from 2015 to 2018 and Brambles Ltd, where she was Finance Manager from 2013 to 2015.
 Ms. Ryan qualified as a chartered accountant with PricewaterhouseCoopers and holds a B.Comm (Acc) from University College Dublin and a MAcc from University College Dublin's Michael Smurfit Graduate Business School.